For end-to-end email encryption (Android, iOS, Outlook and Thunderbird), ready-to-use software can be downloaded from pEp.software.

 Upcoming end-user software

-Very active work is being carried out to bring p≡p to the iOS platform; further desktop platforms (e.g., MS Outlook for macOS and Apple Mail) will be served as well as browser add-ons are to be shipped to encrypt web mail and other messaging.
+Active work is being carried out to bring p≡p further desktop platforms (e.g., MS Outlook for macOS and Apple Mail as well as p≡p software for the email clients available under the KDE and GNOME desktop environments).
+A further plan is to create browser add-ons such as to encrypt web mail and other messaging.

 Source code of p≡p's core